hschendel/aoc2022haskell/README.md

 It turns out that managing more complex data structures (array of monkeys) was a bit of a challenge for me.
 I am not sure if this is the idiomatic way.
 Also, the modulo solution to "manage the worry level" was a bit of a guess after seeing that all test divisors are prime.

+## Day 12 - Hill Climbing Algorithm

+My vacation is over and it shows.
+I also did not get at first that going down more than one height level is OK.
+That in turn led me to doubt my implementation.
+Finally the A* performance does not look too bad for a pure functional implementation.